What is Compulsive Overeating

 Emotional Eating Patterns

-Eating in response to negative emotions such as anxiety, sadness, or boredom.
+Eating in response to negative emotions such as anxiety, sadness, boredom, or stress rather than physical hunger.
+This can create a cycle where food becomes a coping mechanism for emotional discomfort.

 Guilt, Shame, or Depression After Eating